lchski/lucascherkewski.com/_newsletters/2021-08-15-206-democratic-event.md

 It comes from something of a good place, at its heart.
 As best I understand it, the goal is to retain neutrality by pretending ignorance of likely political events—to carry on normal operations until an election is confirmed and caretaker mode kicks in (alongside transition preparation).
 (There may also be an access-to-information angle to it.
 Sorry if I’m blowing the lid on that, pals.)
 I don’t take huge issue with that principle, though I think it’s a bit of a stretch.
 (If anyone has a clearer source for it, I’d be glad to hear it!)

 I _do_ take issue with the choice of the phrase “democratic event”.
 Writing things like “if a democratic event happens” implies that elections are the only type of democratic event.
 But they’re not, hardly so.
 Democratic events happen every day, since our democracy implies more than voting every few years.
 Indeed, the public service preparing for an election, when one is manifestly on the horizon, can itself be read as a democratic event—an effective public service, capable of carrying on through a caretaker period and serving whomever is returned in September, requires preparation and an awareness of the political world writ large.
+Nor is the general election a singular event: it’s 338 individual elections, happening in ridings across the country, to return a new Parliament, from which the government will be drawn.

 Anyhow, that’s it from me for today—it’s time again to tend to my stock.
 All the best for the week ahead!

 Lucas

 P.S.
 Did you notice that we made it through with only one “writ” pun?
 So proud of myself.
+Apologies for any pedantry in today’s issue—I promise we’ll be back to links come next week.